Xeckt/gofactory/README.md

 GoFactory is a (planned) cross-platform CLI tool to interact with your Satisfactory dedicated server, locally or remotely via API.

-The code will be modularised into two parts - the API client library, and the CLI tool itself.
+The project will be modularised into two parts - the API client library, and the CLI tool itself.
 So, if you wish to take the API client library and use it for yourself, you can do so.

 ## Roadmap